paulonevrything/recepticon-web/README.md

 # Recepticon Web

 Recepticon web is a full-stack adaptation of a Hotel Front Desk Application I built on C# WinForm.
-It conist of a Receptionist Page where new guests can registered and an Admin Page where users, rooms and guests are managed.
+It consists of a Receptionist Page where new guests can registered and an Admin Page where users, rooms and guests are managed.

 [![Recepticon Landing Page](https://github.com/paulonevrything/recepticon-web/raw/main/landing.png)](https://github.com/paulonevrything/recepticon-web/blob/main/landing.png)